17th July 2023

-Menorca, or also known as the hidden gem of the Balearic’s, is an island that moves to its own beat.
+Menorca, or also known as the hidden gem of the Balearic Islands, is a small Spanish island that moves to its own beat.
 Unlike its sister islands of Mallorca and Ibiza, the island has implemented a sustainable tourism model which has allowed it to stay clear from large tourism companies and unappealing high-rise buildings and instead has maintained its status of being the ‘untouched gem’ of the Balearics.
 The island of Menorca is a place of great natural beauty and is an outstanding location for outdoor sports and activities- there are a few places in the Mediterranean that can offer quite as much in a small space!
 Here are 10 things you can enjoy in this beautiful island…

 Menorca is by no means a party island but there are several amazing places to go and have a nice, relaxing drink.
 One, in particular, is the cave bar

 Avid cyclers or not, we highly recommend hiring a bike for a day or two to explore the island in a different way.
 Menorca is great for cycling, choose from a selection of routes suitable for different levels of fitness and experiences.
 Discover the beautiful countryside with gently rolling hills or bike along the south or north coast and witness the variety of scenery.
 If you’ve not been to the island before, it’s best to ask where the best routes are suited for your level of experience.

 The sea that surrounds Menorca is simply stunning and one of the best features about it is that it’s very tranquil, which means it’s a paradise for water sports enthusiasts.
 The water is at a pleasant temperature which makes it even better for water sports.
 Arrange a day scuba diving and discover the abundant marine life or enjoy a leisurely afternoon appreciating the stunning coastline on a